Come and study flamenco at the Flamenco School of the Taller de Músics!

 We will work on the initial and average technique of the cajón or percussion instrument that the student brings, the accompaniment to polyphonic instruments, the accompaniment to melodic instruments and the rhythmic patterns for different styles of flamenco.

-* Recomended subject at the Orientation Course for Bachelor of Musics (COS), Flamenco Performance degree.
+* Recommended subject at the Orientation Course for Bachelor of Musics (COS), Flamenco Performance degree.

 Descubre el flamenco is a course to bring the history and musical theory of the genre closer in-depth, taking into account the latest reflections of experts in the various subjects, hence updating students of the most widespread theories and undoing topics that still remain in the world of flamenco as far as possible.

 From the detailed learning of the flamenco forms, the student will learn to differentiate the different flamenco palos from the knowledge of its main musical elements.
-In order to achieve these objectives, we have the musicologist and flamenco expert Faustino Núñez, who will accompany the student throughout the syllabus.
+In order to achieve these objectives, we have the educator and flamenco guitar player David Leiva, who will accompany the student throughout the syllabus.
 The program is carefully designed so that the contents are assimilated in a progressive and orderly way, with a study methodology that favours and promotes learning.

 The design of the Flamenco School of the Taller de Músics takes into account the simultaneity of the studies with the ESO and the Bachillerato.
 In this way, the student’s participation in the School of Music will not interfere with the performance of the compulsory studies.
 In addition, given the condition of School Authorized by the Departament d’Ensenyament, these studies can substitute optional subjects of the obligatory teachings by means of opportune validations.
 Likewise, all teachers who participate in the plan work in a coordinated and cooperative manner, taking into account that they are part of the student’s training.

-DNI, NIE or Passport/certificate from other music centres/course fee.
-Criteria for allocating places: in strict order of registration.
+DNI, NIE or Passport/certificate from other music centres/course fees.
+Criteria for awarding places: in strict order of registration.

 Cancellation of registrations:

-Refund of the amount (less 15% of administrative costs) within the same registration period.
-Once the classes have started, no refunds will be issued.
+Refund of the amount paid (less 15% of administrative expenses) within the same registration period.

 Once the course has begun, new students will be admitted according to the criteria of the pedagogical direction.
 Consult the Secretary’s Office.